Chennais Amirta Launches International Aviation College, Partners with Malaysia and Singapore universities - www.lokmattimes.com

 During the third year, the students get into the degree programme in the UK for one year at De Montfort University where the students also gain work experience through a paid internship in the UK to earn up to £2,000 per month - approximately two lakhs INR per month as internship stipend.

 R. Boomeenaathan, the Chairman of Chennais Amirta said that the two partnerships represent a significant leap forward in Chennai Amirtas commitment to delivering world class aviation and hospitality education.
-Rajesh Gopalakrishnan, the Assistant Vice-President Operations of Marigold & the Green Park Hotels, Hyderabad commended Chennais Amirta for its exceptional offerings and praised its students for their professional excellence.
+C Sumeesh Mohan Assistant Director of Human Resources, Courtyard by Marriott, Bengaluru and Romilla Ghosh Human Resource Manager, The Chancellery Pavilion , Bengaluru commended Chennais Amirta for its exceptional offerings and praised its students for their professional excellence.

 Chennais Amirta College of Aviation and Hotel Management